-Over the period that the UNLV Nevada Problem Gambling Study have been tracking DHHS gambling treatment enrollments, fiscal years 2012 to 2020, enrollments into DHHS supported residential problem gambling treatment programs have mostly increased year to year until 2019 when they declined 21%.
-Enrollments into outpatient problem gambling treatment programs followed an upward trend through 2015, declined over fiscal years 2016 and 2017, followed by growth in fiscal years 2018 and decline in 2019 and 2020 (see Figures 3 & 4)4.
-The decline in 2020 was attributed to the COVID-19 pandemic when enrollments perceptively dropped off in March and April, coinciding with the shutdown of gaming establishments.
-Forty-one percent of all clients entering treatment in fiscal year 2019 endorsed all 9 characteristics of Gambling Disorder defined in the DSM-5, with an average score of 7.7 (scores of 8 and 9 are categorized in the DSM-5 as "severe" current severity level).
-About 73% of clients were in problem gambling treatment for the first time, with about 20% attending one program in the past.
+Over the period that the UNLV Nevada Problem Gambling Study have been tracking DHHS gambling treatment enrollments, fiscal 2012 to vears 2018. enrollments DHHS into supported residential problem gambling treatment programs have mostly increased year to year, while enrollments into outpatient problem gambling treatment programs followed an upward trend through 2015, declines over fiscal years 2016 and 2017, followed by growth in fiscal year 2018 (see Figures 2 & 3)5.
+About half of all clients entering treatment in fiscal year 2018 endorsed all 9 characteristics of Gambling Disorder defined in the DSM-5, with an average score of 7.9 (scores of 8 and 9 are categorized in the DSM-5 as "severe" current severity level).
+About 70% of clients were in problem gambling treatment for the first time, with about 22% attending one program in the past.
 Together these statistics demonstrate that persons are not seeking help for their gambling problem until it becomes very severe.